nqtri/list-comprehensions/README.md

 # US Gun Deaths
 # Courtesy of fivethirtyeight

-2nd Guided Project on Dataquest: Exploring Gun Deaths in the US
+2nd Guided Project on Dataquest: Exploring Gun Deaths in the US.

+<b>In this project, I will be working with error handling and list comprehensions as well as regular expressions and dates.</b>

 There are two files: